Congress plans fixes for US military’s AWOL weapons problems | Federal News Network

 Congress is set to force America’s armed services to keep better track of their guns and explosives, imposing new rules in response to an Associated Press investigation that showed firearms stolen from U.S. bases have resurfaced in violent crimes.

-Under the proposals, the Department of Defense would tell both lawmakers and civilian law enforcement authorities more about guns that vanish from military armories, shipments and warehouses.
+Under the proposals, the Defense Department would tell both lawmakers and civilian law enforcement authorities more about guns that vanish from military armories, shipments and warehouses.

 Overall, AP has found that at least 2,000 firearms from the Army, Marines, Navy or Air Force were lost or stolen during the 2010s.

-Even as guns kept disappearing, the Department of Defense in recent years stopped advising Congress of most losses or thefts.
+Even as guns kept disappearing, the Defense Department in recent years stopped advising Congress of most losses or thefts.
 That was one finding of an investigation which showed how assault rifles, pistols, armor-piercing grenades and other weapons have made their way onto the nation’s streets.

 Lawmakers in both the House and Senate responded by writing stricter accountability into each chamber’s version of the National Defense Authorization Act.
 That bipartisan, must-pass legislation sets policy priorities for the Pentagon.

-In coming weeks, lawmakers will hammer out differences between the two defense authorization act versions as the legislation marches toward the president’s desk.
+In coming weeks, lawmakers will hammer out differences between the two National Defense Authorization Act versions as the legislation marches toward the president’s desk.
 For example, the Senate envisions more reporting to the FBI while the House focuses on the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 In interviews, military officials have acknowledged numerous problems with how they keep track of weapons through the military’s vast supply chains.

-The chairman of the Joint Chiefs of Staff, Gen. Mark Milley, told senators in June that he would seek a “systematic fix” within the Department of Defense — regardless of what Congress did.
+The chairman of the Joint Chiefs of Staff, Gen. Mark Milley, told senators in June that he would seek a “systematic fix” within the Defense Department of Defense, regardless of what Congress did.
 Spokespeople for the Army and Marines have said their service branches are making changes to how they account for weapons.

 Those internal efforts have not persuaded some lawmakers.

 The lawmakers requested a progress briefing by Nov.
-19. Spokespeople for the Army, Marines and Air Force said the branches would respond directly to the committee.
-The Navy did not comment.
+19. Spokespeople for the Army, Marines, Navy and Air Force said the branches would respond directly to the committee.

 The letter also focused on a technology that some units of the Air Force and Army have used to track guns, but that could let even low-tech enemies detect U.S. troops.